ka4ivan/laravel-notification-channel-instagram/README.md

 ### Routing a message

-You can either send the notification by providing with the page-scoped user id of the recipient to the `to($recipientId)` method like shown in the above example or add a `routeNotificationForInstagram()` method in your notifiable model:
+You can either send the notification by providing with the page-scoped user id of the recipient to the `to($recipientId)` (IGSID) method like shown in the above example or add a `routeNotificationForInstagram()` method in your notifiable model:

 ```php
 ...